bareboat-necessities/lysmarine_gen/README.md

 and calibrating pypilot supported i2c IMU (calibration is done via pypilot web UI).
 You do not need to connect pypilot motor controller in that case.

-NOTE: RS-485 (NMEA0183) connection might need change of baud rate to match your device.
-You can do it in SignalK connections settings.

 NOTE: Built-in LCD screen turns off after 10 mins after boot to save power.

 # Access from browser